NoridelHerron/NoridelHerron/README.md

 🔹 **Pipelined RISC-V CPU in VHDL – Completed**

-This is the original, CPU project that seeded both the superscalar and refactor efforts.
-It uses Harvard architecture with full 5-stage pipeline and features  hazard handling and resolution.
+This is the original CPU project that seeded both the Superscalar and LearnToBuildCPU refactor efforts.
+It implements a full 5-stage Harvard pipeline (IF, ID, EX, MEM, WB), with working hazard detection, stalling/forwarding logic, and control flow via jump and branch instructions.

+Most modules were functionally verified using 5,000+ randomized test cases, especially the ALU, ex stage, and more.
+At the system level, this CPU currently supports a core subset of RISC-V instructions: R-type, I-type (immediate), load, branch (BEQ), and jump.

+This project reflects my foundational knowledge in RTL and computer architecture.
+The instruction coverage and modular clarity will be significantly expanded in the LearnToBuildCPU refactor project, which builds on this system as a reusable and educational platform.

 ---